iterorganization/Waveform-Editor/docs/source/training/training.rst

 .. important::
    For this training you will need access to a graphical environment to visualize the simulation results.
-If you are on SDCC, it is recommended to follow this training through the NoMachine client, and to use **chrome** as your default browser (there have been issues when using firefox through NoMachine).
+If you are on SDCC, it is recommended to follow this training through the NoMachine client, and to use **chrome** as your default browser.
+If you use Firefox, ensure you disable hardware acceleration in the browser settings.

 Creating your first waveforms
 -----------------------------